 Globally, 5-7 percent of the consumer base is believed to have gone fully organic, he adds.
 Affordability plays a bigger role for those consumers, who Mittal categorizes as 'fence-sitters'.
 "These fence-sitters understand some bit about organic but continue to be concerned about the price.
 If the pressure from prices can be mitigated, this lot can be converted."
 Amongst kitchen basics, the premium is found to be lowest for wheat flour, where it is less than 20 percent.
 It is higher for pulses, honey, and groundnuts, among others, and can range anywhere between 35-40 percent.

 "At any time competing with non-organic will be difficult," he said, adding, "When people realize the benefits of organics, the price doesn't pinch so much.
 At 24 Mantra Organic, being market leaders, we ensure that premiums are at a minimum because we want to help people make the switch."

 Additionally, the segment is harrowed by inconsistency in supply, especially for perishables.
 Here, Mittal calls for institutional intervention.
-"Testing and standardization for organic products is absent.
+"Testing and standardization for organic products are absent.
 There are process-based and field-based certifications, but no certification for the end product.
 This becomes a bigger problem for perishables," he said.
 "Price premiums range from 30 percent to even 300 percent.
 By this standard, a shift in consumer behavior may be far-fetched.
 Only when accessibility and affordability are resolved, can the larger portion of the consumer base, which does not understand organic, be approached," said Mittal.

 Organic shine online